arturmoret/arturmoret/README.md

 I’m currently working on a small cute robot with personality that is aware of its surroundings, and on a very particular-looking 3D escape room.

-I need to build things that mix software + creativity, so my brain doesn't rot.
+I need to build things that mix software + creativity so my brain doesn't rot.

 ---